 Moving abroad can be really exciting.
 So many new places to explore, people to meet, activities to try.
 All of these things were on my mind as I prepared for my move to Barcelona.
 But of course there were things I didn’t even consider and wish I knew about.
 Not all of them bad, because some were honestly a nice change from what I was used to.
 I wrote this list of things I wish I knew before moving to Barcelona so that it can help you prep better and know what to expect.
 This list is by no means exhaustive and only includes things I personally experienced or was told about by friends.

-After living in Barcelona for three years in a few different neighborhoods, I learned about this city.
-If you are looking for more Barcelona content, then check out this page with more.
+After living in Barcelona for three years in a few different neighborhoods, I learned a lot about this city.
+If you are looking for more unique things to do in Barcelona, then check out my Barcelona Off the Beaten Path guide with all of these tips!

 Things I wish I knew before moving to Barcelona